 Despite wide variation in customer needs, the company’s offering was for a product that was all-inclusive.
 Both the services and value add were included in the price of the products; however, the price was only based on the cost of the material leading to significant revenue leakages.
 The Sales team was convinced that customers were price sensitive and were in full control of what they paid for, but further customer research proved the opposite to be true – customers were less price sensitive than anticipated and confused about what was included in the price.

 Through a thorough analysis, more than 20 Tactical Opportunities were identified, representing around 4 percent of revenue.
 In the first solution our team provided, half of the opportunities were selected for the ease of implementation.
 In addition, a new pricing strategy was developed.
 The all-inclusive offer was replaced by a modular value proposition allowing for multiple prices and led to a better match between customer needs and what was delivered.
 Profit margins were increased because of an improved ability of the prices of the alternative offerings to reflect value added as well as production costs.

-The paper magazine has never been so cheap and at the same time as expensive as today, it all depends on who you ask.
-Changed media habits and new channels require more personalized pricing and packaging with new digital options and combinations.
+Depending on whom you ask, the paper magazine has never been as affordable, or as expensive as today.
+Changed media habits and new distribution channels allow, and require, more personalized pricing and packaging leveraging a wide variety of digital options and combinations.